Kalakalappu: Plot

 Seenu, Raghu, Madhavi, and Maya come up with a plan to introduce traditional healthy food menu in Masala Café, believing that it will be liked by the present generation.
 Maya's grandfather gives tips about healthy ingredients, and Masala Café becomes popular again due to differentiated menu.
 Seenu earns more money from Masala Café.

 Meanwhile, Madhavi's wedding is fixed with her relative Vettupuli in the village by her family.
 Seenu goes to Madhavi's village to stop the wedding and bring her back to Kumbakonam.

 When Seenu is away, Dharmarajan plans to grab Masala Café as it is now managed only by Raghu, who is addicted to gambling.
 Dharmarajan calls Raghu for gambling, for which Raghu accepts.
-Dharamarajan tricks Raghu into gambling using his hotel documents.
+Dharmarajan tricks Raghu into gambling using his hotel documents.
 Raghu loses, and Dharmarajan takes over Masala Café.
 Seenu gets shocked knowing that Dharmarajan has betrayed them.
 After a series of events, Vettupuli learns about Seenu and Madhavi's love and decides to let them marry.

-Manickam tracks down that the mobile phone containing diamonds is with Raghu and comes to kill him and take back the diamonds.
-But Seenu and Raghu get to know about the diamonds being hidden in the mobile phone only after Manickam comes.
+Manickam tracks down that the phone containing diamonds is with Raghu and comes to kill him and take back the diamonds.
+But Seenu and Raghu get to know about the diamonds being hidden in the phone only after Manickam comes.
 Seenu and Raghu escape from Manickam.
 Manickam kidnaps Maya and Madhavi and threatens Seenu and Raghu to give back the diamonds.
 A fight sequence follows where Seenu and Raghu beat Manickam.
 In the meantime, they also grab the hotel's documents from Dharmarajan.
 The police restore the diamonds and arrest Dharmarajan and Manickam.
 Seenu unites with Madhavi and Raghu with Maya.